 Physics Union Mathematics

-- Physics I (these can be used in middle school physical science courses, high school physical science courses, and high school conceptual physics courses): Motion; Forces, Energy, Matter.
+- Physics I (these can be used in middle school physical science courses, high school physical science courses, high school conceptual physics courses, and physics first courses): Motion; Forces, Energy, Matter.

-- Physics II: (can be used in all high school physics courses including AP B): Kinematics, Dynamics, Momentum, Energy, Electrostatic Forces, Electric Fields, DC circuits (circular motion, geometrical optics and magnetism are under development).
+- Physics II: (can be used in all high school physics courses including new AP I and II): Kinematics, Dynamics, Momentum, Energy, Electrostatic Forces, Electric Fields, DC circuits.

 - In development (almost ready to be used) are Magnetism and Optics.
 These will appear soon.

 PUM modules contain lesson activities, homework questions, daily quiz questions and final tests.
 They use simple equipment that any school is likely to have.
 In case of the lack of needed equipment, Rutgers has a small lending library.
 The modules work with any textbook and can be implemented “as is” or used to supplement any materials that the teacher already uses.
 Each module contains about 20-25 lessons.
 We also have supplemental materials that show how the modules relate to NGSS and how to use them.